-It has been another hectic week at the Bunkycooks.
+It has been another hectic week at home.
 Every week seems to be incredibly busy these days.
-What happened to those “lazy, hazy, crazy days” of Summer?
-Obviously, someone else must be enjoying them because we sure are not!
+What happened to those “lazy, hazy, crazy days” of summer?
+Obviously, someone else must be enjoying them because we sure are not.

 We have, however, been enjoying

-I do have to share this corn recipe with you because it really is sooo good and so simple!
-It also might put some of that lazy back into your Summer!
+I do have to share this corn recipe with you because it really is sooo good and so simple.
+It also might put some of that lazy back into your summer.
 Lee’s Original Corn Cutter and Creamer changed my world when it comes to making this creamed corn that I have made forever.
-I found it a couple of years ago in North Carolina and have been smitten ever since!
-The little gadget has several settings and will totally remove the kernels from an ear of corn along with all the precious milk.
-(Just don’t cut your hand with this and tell me that I didn’t warn you!
-It’s incredibly sharp!).
-The milk is what you need to make this creamed corn taste so special (and without all that bad cream and fat!).
+I found it a couple of years ago in North Carolina and have been smitten ever since.
+The little gadget has several settings and will completely remove the kernels from an ear of corn along with all the precious milk.
+(Just don’t cut your hand with this and tell me that I didn’t warn you.
+It’s incredibly sharp.).
+The milk is what you need to make this creamed corn taste so special (and without all that bad cream and fat).

 As you saw above, I was trying to get a picture of the Lee’s Corn Cutter and Creamer on my back deck, but Beamer insisted on getting in the picture.
-Since our dog is so much a part of our lives at the Bunkcooks, I thought I would introduce you to our delightful Tibetan Terrier!
+Since our dog is so much a part of our lives, I thought I would introduce you to our delightful Tibetan Terrier.
 This is Beamer’s first movie and he was

 not entirely cooperative totally fascinated with the camera, but we did manage to get a few playful moments on tape!